Joel-Milla/IncomeClassification/README.md

 # Income Classification Project
-This project is part of a machine learning course focused on using logistic regression.
+This project is focused on using logistic regression, applying learnings from a machine learning course.
 It aims to develop a predictive model using a [Census Income](https://archive.ics.uci.edu/dataset/20/census+income) dataset from a 1994 census.
 The model predicts likelihood of a individuals earning over $50k annually.
 Our approach involves preprocessing data, training the model with the datasets, and evaluating its performance using distinct metrics.
 The process involves training the model with a specific dataset and evaluating its performance on a separate test set.

 ## Features